 Georgia’s quest to prove her theory takes her around her Upper West Side neighborhood in New York City and to the Metropolitan Museum of Art, which was almost a second home to Georgia, having visited favorite artists and paintings there constantly with her father.
 But the sketch leads right back to where she’s always belonged—with the people who love her no matter what.

-Caroline Gertler is a former editor at Wendy Lamb Books, and she lives with her family in New York City.
-She has been leading tours as a docent at the Metropolitan Museum of Art since 2010.
+Caroline Gertler is a former editor at Wendy Lamb Books and the author of Many Points of Me.
+Caroline Gertler lives with her family in New York City.

 "Sensitive and thoughtful—a story about loss, friendship, and the beauty of self-discovery." — —Rebecca Stead, Newbery Medal-winning author of When You Reach Me